 Fix Windows cannot find gpedit.msc on Windows 11 Home

-Windows 11 Home users, with administrative privileges, can make the changes by acting from the Registry Editor, but to do this they must identify and often create, the keys corresponding to the Group Policy Editor setting to be changed.
+Windows 11 Home users with administrative privileges can make the changes by acting from the Registry Editor.
+Still, they must identify and often create the keys corresponding to the Group Policy Editor setting to be changed.
 For this reason, the Local Group Policy Editor is far more convenient and immediate to use than, in this case, the cumbersome Registry Editor.
-But a user Thomas1475 on Github recently posted a script/bat file in which you can activate the Local Group Policy Editor (gpedit.msc on Windows 11 Home as well.
+But a user, Thomas1475 on Github, recently posted a script/bat file in which you can activate the Local Group Policy Editor (gpedit.msc on Windows 11 Home as well.

-It should be noted that the following procedure will activate the Local Group Policy Editor interface on Windows 11 Home, but the changes to the settings made here will not be applied to the system.
-So until the release of some other method to make it 100% operational, at the moment the Local Group Policy Editor on Windows 11 Home, even if enabled, is useless at a functional level.
+It should be noted that the following procedure will activate the Local Group Policy Editor interface on Windows 11 Home.
+Still, the changes to the settings made here will not be applied to the system.
+So until the release of some other method to make it 100% operational, the Local Group Policy Editor on Windows 11 Home, even if enabled, is useless at a functional level.
 The procedure to follow is simple.
 Before proceeding, however, it is advisable to create a system backup for security reasons.

 How to activate gpedit.msc in Windows 11 Home